Markham, Ontario: Road network

-Reesor Road and Eleventh Line are the only north–south roads to not be regional roads.
-These two roads are rural routes with very few homes and minimal traffic and Eleventh Line ends just south of Highway 407 with road rerouted (old section fenced off with partial gravel bed) to intersect with York-Durham Line.
+Reesor Road and Eleventh Line are the only north–south roads that are not fully regional roads.
+These two roads are rural routes with very few homes and minimal traffic.
+Eleventh Line ends just south of Highway 407 with the road rerouted (old section fenced off with partial gravel bed) to intersect with York-Durham Line.
+Areas east of Donald Cousens Parkway either serve new residential developments or are largely rural and/or agricultural.

-Markham's sideroad (east–west) arterials are listed below, ordered from south to north (former numbers in parenthesis):
+Markham's sideroad (east–west) arterials are listed below, ordered from south to north (former numbers in parentheses):